Fifty-Five Years Ago, The Beatles Played Cleveland One Last Time

-Fifty years ago today, The Beatles played Cleveland for the second -- and last -- time.
+Fifty-five years ago today, The Beatles played Cleveland for the second -- and last -- time.
 The band's show at Cleveland Municipal Stadium on August 14, 1966 was part of their final tour.
 Just 15 days later, they would give up touring forever following a show at San Francisco’s Candlestick Park.
 Their tour that year was marred by backlash to John Lennon’s comment that the group was “bigger than Jesus,” as well as noisy, sometimes unruly crowds.
-In Cleveland, the show had to be stopped briefly when thousands of fans stormed the field.

 By September of 1964, Cleveland was ready for The Beatles.
 The biggest act in showbiz was winding down its first major U.S. tour, invading cities like a polite-but-irreverent band of redcoats.